Himanshukohale22/gsoc2024-proposal/Himasnhuk.rst

 - All prerequisite tasks have been completed.
  * Source dive for Librobotcontrol packages and read all the documentation for packages
  * Check hardware specification, setup and device trees for BBB.
- * Here the 'Hello world' task Pull request : `merge request <https://github.com/jadonk/gsoc-application/pull/191>`_
+ * Here the 'Hello world' cross-compilation task Pull request : `merge request <https://github.com/jadonk/gsoc-application/pull/191>`_

 Suggestions